thdaemon/hyoubkp/crates/hyoubkp_mobile_ios/README.md

 zip -r HyoubkpMobile.ipa Payload/
 ```

-Then, you can sideload the ipa to your phones. :-)
+After that, you can sideload the IPA onto your phone. :-)

+By the way, if you want to sign your app, you might want to check out [rcodesign](https://github.com/indygreg/apple-platform-rs/tree/main/apple-codesign).
+And if you want to sideload, you might want to check out [Sideloader](https://github.com/Dadoum/Sideloader).